Skip to main content

 Tailor-made cigarettes are manipulated in ways that hide just how harsh and painful the toxic smoke really is.
 By reducing the feeling of harshness, additives make it easier to breathe in the toxic smoke.
 It doesn’t feel as damaging to the airways as it really is.
 This allows you to keep taking in lungfuls of cancer-causing chemicals.

 The best way to escape this con is to quit smoking.
-Find tips and support today.

 Frequently asked questions